hoar-tech/hoar-tech/README.md

-Welcome to **hoar-tech** - my personal GitHub repository!
+Welcome to **joanne-hoar** - my personal GitHub repository!
 Here you will find example code for current and past courses.

 Joanne Hoar, M.Sc.